-Transitional provisions for Justice Legislation (COVID-19 Emergency Response - Permanency) Amendment Act 2021
+Transitional Provisions for Justice Legislation (COVID-19 Emergency Response - Permanency) Amendment Act 2021

+AMA Queensland maintains the position we held in June 2021 when this Amendment Bill was introduced.
 AMA Queensland wishes to state from the outset that we are in support of nurses and doctors working together to deliver better health outcomes for Queenslanders.
-However, AMA Queensland does not support role substitution and allowing health practitioners who are unqualified to complete certain tasks being authorised to complete those tasks.
+However, AMA Queensland does not support the authorisation of role substitution and allowing health practitioners who are unqualified to perform certain tasks.

-AMA Queensland wishes to raise section 180, relating to nurse practitioners to sign advanced heath directives (AHD), and consequently enabling nurse practitioners to assess whether the signatory had capacity at the time of signing.
+AMA Queensland wishes to raise section 180 relating to nurse practitioners signing advanced heath directives (AHD), and consequently enabling nurse practitioners to assess whether the signatory had capacity at the time of signing.
 AHDs are extremely complex, and factors such as informed consent can be very complex.
 Therefore, AMA Queensland questions whether nurse practitioners have the adequate skills and training to assess such consent.

-AMA Queensland cautiously supports the continuation of s180.
+AMA Queensland cautiously supports the continuation of section 180.
 On one hand, AMA Queensland supports this, as having a nurse practitioner complete this certificate is useful in rural and remote Queensland where it may not be possible for patients to access a doctor in a timely manner to complete this task.
 However, AMA Queensland is concerned as to whether nurse practitioners have the necessary skills and training to assess capacity.
-AMA Queensland is also concerned that this is another example of role substitution currently supported by the Queensland Government.
+AMA Queensland remains concerned that this is another example of role substitution currently being supported by the Queensland Government for reasons other than skills shortages.